 Chile is a land of incredible contrasts, from the dry Atacama desert in the north, the ice, snow and glacial lakes of the south.
 It is the longest and thinnest country in the world, measuring over 4300km (2700 miles) from north to south and only 240km (150 miles) from east to west.
 Chile is also famous for the incredible Torres del Paine, considered by many to be the finest nature travel destination in South America.

-Easter Island is a Polynesian island in the south-eastern Pacific Ocean, at the south easternmost point of the Polynesian triangle.
+Easter Island, home of the most advanced culture in all of Polynesia, is often considered to be the world's largest open air archaelogical museum in the south-eastern Pacific Ocean, at the south easternmost point of the Polynesian triangle.
 The island is a special territory of Chile.
 Easter Island is famous for its monumental statues, called moai , created by the Rapanui people.
 It is a world heritage site with much of the island protected within the Rapa Nui National Park.

 When: All Year

 Day-1: Hanga roaAfter your arrival at Mataveri airport you will experience a traditional reception with flower necklaces.
 A short transfer takes you to your hotel.
 We recommend you to use the remainder of the day to visit the church of the village; among the various statues there you will find traditional Roman Catholic symbols together with indigenous ones.
 On Sunday morning you are welcome to attend mass.
 The artisan market and the local museum are located next to the church.
 In the museum you can marvel at the Rapa Nui artifacts; two originals were removed from the island and replaced by reproductions, but the remainder of items in the museum and the other two Rongorongo carvings are original artifacts.